Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Model Extraction in EC25 is Exponentially Hard

 \paragraph{Number of dead and persistent neurons when varying $\varepsilon$.} We begin by describing the experimental setup.
 The datasets used were MNIST and Fashion-MNIST (FMNIST), and we trained a 20-layer MLP.
 Each hidden layer consisted of 256 units, with weights initialized using Kaiming normal initialization~\cite{DBLP:conf/iccv/HeZRS15} and all biases set to zero.
 The optimizer was Adam~\cite{DBLP:journals/corr/KingmaB14} with a learning rate of $1 \times 10^{-5}$, and the number of training epochs was set to 30.

 Let $p_i^{(\ell)}$ denote the activation probability of the $i$th neuron in layer $\ell$.
 For each layer, we computed both the minimum activation probability (i.e., $\min_i p_i^{(\ell)}$) and the minimum inactivation probability (i.e., $\min_i (1-p_i^{(\ell)})$).
 These results are shown in \cref{fig:prob}.
 For each dataset, we trained five models with different random seeds, and report the mean and standard deviation of the minimum probability values across models.
+The average test accuracies of the trained models are 94.7\% for MNIST and 84.8\% for FMNIST.
 For reference, we also show results for an untrained, randomly initialized model in \cref{subfig:no_training}, where activation patterns were measured over $10^9$ input points sampled from a Gaussian distribution with mean 0 and variance 1.
 As the figures indicate, there exist neurons whose activation or inactivation probabilities become exponentially small with increasing network depth.

 Furthermore, we explored $10^6$ \intersectionpoints and examined the relationship between the discovery rate of \intersectionpoints for each neuron, which is defined as the number of \intersectionpoints discovered for that neuron divided by the total number of explored \intersectionpoints, and the corresponding switching probability $2 p_i^{(\ell)} (1-p_i^{(\ell)})$. \cref{fig:dual_vs_toggle_prob} plots these quantities for the 10th layer of the trained models, where the x-axis shows the switching probability and the y-axis shows the discovery rate.
 The experimental results for all the layers are shown in \cref{fig:all_layer_MNIST_0,fig:all_layer_MNIST_30,fig:all_layer_FMNIST_30}.
 The results clearly demonstrate a strong proportional relationship between them.
 In other words, neurons that are sufficiently close to being dead or persistent (i.e., with extremely small switching probability $\varepsilon$) are unlikely to yield \intersectionpoints.
 Taken together, these results indicate that, in deeper layers, discovering \intersectionpoints for neurons with extremely high activation or inactivation probabilities becomes exponentially difficult.